compressor

 This could be high-pressure or low-pressure, but it requires you to know what you are looking for.

-Fixed-speed compressor capacity is a much better choice than piston compressors, especially if you are in need of a 100% airflow solution.
+Fixed-speed compressor capacity is a much better choice if you are in need of a 100% airflow solution.

 Other Considerations When Choosing the Right Air Compressors